Correct-Syntax/correct-syntax.github.io/content/posts/life-lessons-2022.md

 date: '2023-01-02'
 draft: false
 image: "/posts/life-lessons-2022/life-lessons.jpg"
-summary: "A reflection of lessons that stand out the most from 2022"
+description: "A reflection of lessons that stand out the most from 2022"
 ---